-- 1. Check the oil tag on the genset and change the oil if the viscosity indicated is not appropriate for the temperatures expected.
+- Check the oil tag on the genset and change the oil if the viscosity indicated is not appropriate for the temperatures expected.
 See ENGINE OIL RECOMMENDATIONS (Page 5). - Reconnect the starting battery (negative [-] cable last).
-See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 16). - 3.
+See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 17). - 3.
 Remove the plug from the exhaust tailpipe. - 4.
-Change the air filter element if it is dirty (Page 16). - 5.
+Change the air filter element if it is dirty (Page 17). - 5.
 Open the fuel supply valve (if so equipped). - 6.
 Inspect the genset.
-See CONDUCTING GEN-ERAL INSPECTIONS (Page 13). - 7.
-Push the genset line circuit breaker ON (Page 9) when the genset is ready to power appliances.
+See CONDUCTING GENERAL INSPECTIONS (Page 14). - Push the genset line circuit breaker ON (Page 10) when the genset is ready to power appliances. - Enable the automatic genset starting feature of an inverter-charger or other automatic starting device following the device manufacturer's instructions and safety precautions.